How to Clean Window Shades

 You can start with a once a month cleaning and adjust to cleaning more or less frequently by the amount of dust accumulation you see.

-Using these tips to remove dust and dirt on a regular basis will help keep your blinds clean and you can avoid a heavy build up that will be much harder to remove later.
+Using these tips to clean window shades and remove dust and dirt on a regular basis will help keep your blinds clean and you can avoid a heavy build up that will be much harder to remove later.